VCVRack/Rack/README.md

 **Component Library graphics** in `res/ComponentLibrary` are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) by [Grayscale](http://grayscale.info/).
 Commercial plugins must request a commercial license to use Component Library graphics by emailing contact@vcvrack.com.

-**Core** panel graphics in `res/Core` are copyright © 2017 by Grayscale.
+**Core** panel graphics in `res/Core` are copyright © 2017 Grayscale.
 You may not create derivative works of Core panels.

 The **VCV logo and icon** are copyright © 2017 Andrew Belt and may not be used in derivative works.

-The **"VCV" brand name** is trademarked and may not be used for unofficial products.
+The **"VCV" name** is trademarked and may not be used for unofficial products.
 However, it is acceptable to use the phrase "for VCV Rack" for promotion of your plugin.
 For all other purposes, email contact@vcvrack.com.